Policy

 Exception

 The Workplace Safety and Insurance Act, 1997 (WSIA) requires the WSIB to honour family support or maintenance orders.
-If a family support or maintenance order, including a Support Deduction Order, is received by the WSIB, benefits must be diverted as directed by the Family Responsibility Office.
-For more information, see 18-01-07, Automatic Deduction for Family Support.
+If a family support or maintenance order, including a Support Deduction Order, is received by the WSIB, benefits must be diverted as directed by the Family Responsibility Office, refer to 18-01-07, Automatic Deduction for Family Support.

 Purpose